ThiagoOrniz/DSManage/README.md

 # DSManage
-rewrite an old Objective-C projeto to Swift

-In 2015 I finished a certificate course and it had a final project.
+A Swift project from an Objective-C certificate class.

+My main goal is to improve my skills using Swift.

+• unit/ui tests

+• camera/sharing content

+• design patterns

+• networking

+• test cool libs

-I created an app writen in Objective-C to help resellers of cosmetic products whom work in direct selling.
+Content of this project is help resellers of cosmetic products whom work in direct selling.

-This project is an improvement of the old one